erikpukinskis/prototype-narrative-editor/README.md

 the server
 ----------

 First off, this is a web app written in HTML.
-We keep that html in a file called `index.html`:
+It's kept in a file called `index.html`:

     <html>
     Hello, world!